 Note: MDA employees are not authorized to give advice on any applications.
 Applicants who solicit or receive advice from unauthorized MDA employees may be disqualified from eligibility for a grant award.

 For help with the online application system:

-- Call 651-201-6500, or - Email mda.livestockgrants@state.mn.us with "Livestock Investment Grant" in the subject line.
+• Call 651-201-6500 or email MDA.AGRIGrants@state.mn.us with "Livestock Grant" in the subject line.